Mini Aussie Lifespan Guide for Optimal Health and Happiness

 The Mini Aussie was specifically bred to be a smaller, more manageable version of the Australian Shepherd.
 They retained all the desirable traits of their larger counterpart.

-If this caught your attention, see: Mini Aussie Shepherd Mix
+Check this out: Mini Aussie Shepherd Mix

 Rubén Rangel Sisneros